alibaba/pipcook/docs/rfcs/0000-new-pipeline.md

 Except for the types in 1.0, we supported some new types:

 - `deploy` is for model deployment.
-- `rl.env` is for setting the environment on a reinforcement learning.

 And we MUST support pipeline check based on the JSON schema as: